jayrambhia/jayrambhia.github.com/_posts/2018-04-23-flutter-movie-ratings.markdown

 layout: post
 slug: flutter-movie-ratings
 title: Flutter - An app to get movie ratings on-demand
-description: Flutter - Movie Ratings - An open source android app to get movie ratings on-demand
+description: Flutter - Movie Ratings - An open source android app to get movie ratings on-demand.
+Flutter is 100% Kotlin with a clean architecture.
 keywords: [android app, open source, kotlin app, android kotlin, clean architecture, movie ratings, netflix ratings, imdb, prime video, open movie database, accessibility services]
 ---

 Flutter is an open source android app completely written in [Kotlin](https://kotlinlang.org/).
 The idea behind Flutter comes from a necessity.
 I would spend a lot of time on Netflix just find a good movie to watch.
 It was difficult to find a good movie because Netflix would show its own ratings which are not at all reliable and more often than not I would end up watching a bad movie.
 I wanted something which would show me the IMDb rating of the movie on Netflix.
 I didn't find anything that would work on Android so I thought of writing my own app and named it Flutter.

 <p align="center">

 </p>

 <p align="center">